 It is part of your job as a scholar to understand what counts as plagiarism, and make sure you avoid it.

-- Emina Torlak’s CSE 507: Computer-Aided Reasoning for Software at UW
+- Emina Torlak’s CSE 507: Computer-Aided Reasoning for Software at UW (see also previous offerings of the course)

 - CS 357 Advanced Topics in Formal Methods at Stanford